UNITED STATES

 throughout development projects

-Ensure timely delivery of REIT’s development pipeline projects
+Ensure timely delivery of REITs development pipeline projects

 Source both third-party construction projects and development